kaist-cp/memento/README.md

 # A General Framework for Detectable, Persistent, Lock-Free Data Structures

-This is the artifact for a paper, Kyeongmin Cho, Seungmin Jeon, Azalea Raad, and Jeehoon Kang, "A General Framework for Detectable, Persistent, Lock-Free Data Structures", PLDI 2023.
+This is the artifact for a paper, Kyeongmin Cho, Seungmin Jeon, Azalea Raad, and Jeehoon Kang, "A General Framework for Detectable, Persistent, Lock-Free Data Structures", PLDI 2023 (conditionally accepted).
 This artifact provides the Memento framework and evaluation programs/results mentioned in the paper.

 ## Installation